Turmeric is a cooking spice that gives mustard its bright yellow color and Indian curry its flavor and warm glow.

 10 healthy volunteers were asked to take 500 mg of curcumin per day for seven days.

-In that study, they saw a 33 percent drop in bad cholesterol, 11.63% drop in total cholesterol and 29% increase in good cholesterol (19).
+In that study, they saw a 33 percent drop in bad cholesterol, 11.63% drop in total cholesterol, and a 29% increase in good cholesterol (19).

 They too credited curcumin’s effect in successful reduction of LDL or bad cholesterol and prevention of its oxidation, suppressing plaque build-up in the arteries.